-Kyota Fujiwara Lotte, who is aiming for a style of hitting long balls, said of his current situation, "My accuracy has improved compared to during the season."
+Lotte's Kyota Fujiwara who aims for a style of hitting for extra bases, said about his current progress, "The ball is coming in with better accuracy compared to during the season," expressing his satisfaction.

 Baseball King

-Lotte's Kyota Fujiwara said, "From this fall, I'm trying to swing in a way that will make long hits the basis," and is aiming for a batting style that aims for "long hits" from this fall.
+Lotte's Kyota Fujiwara said, "From this fall, I'm focusing on developing a swing that will primarily produce extra-base hits," indicating that he is aiming for a batting style that prioritizes hitting for power this fall.

 During fall practice, he felt confident, saying, "I think I'm starting to find a batting form that suits me," and headed to the Miyakonojo fall camp.